 - Flush Out the Motor – This should be carried out after every voyage and it is especially important prior to the winter storage.
 This should be done using tap water, which will flush out any residue and remove the salt, which can corrode the motor over time.
 Simply attach a hose to the mounts on the motor and flush until the water is clean.

 - Check the Water Pump – With the motor running, check the temperature of the water exiting the motor, which should be warm.
 If the water is hot, this is a sign that the water pump is not working efficiently, and the unit needs to be dismantled and cleaned.
-There are top quality mercury outboard motors from BBMS Swanwick, should you be looking to replace an ageing model, and they can easily be located with an online search.
+There are top-quality mercury outboard motors from BBMS Swanwick, should you be looking to replace an aging model, and they can easily be located with an online search.

 - Disconnect the Fuel Line – If you are going to store the engine for a few months, it is wise to disconnect the fuel line and remove any residue from the system.
 Just be sure to remember this when the next season comes around.